 - Schedule haircuts or doctor appts or orthodontist appts.

-- Try on sneakers to be sure they still fit.
-I swear that wearing flip flops all summer makes kids' feet grow quicker ;)
+- Try on sneakers & shoes to be sure they still fit.
+I swear that wearing flip flops all summer makes my kids' feet grow quicker ;)

 - Organize closets so it’s easy to find school clothes (remove all the summer stuff and go over any dress codes for your school).

-- Back up those bedtimes & encourage the kids to get some rest.
+- Back up those bedtimes & encourage your kids to get some rest.

 - Check backpacks to be sure they are sturdy and comfortable and not filled with items from the last sleep-over your kids went to this summer.

-- If your kids bike or drive to school, be sure they have the necessary details about parking and a lock for their bike.
+- If your kids bike or drive to school, be sure they have the necessary details about parking or a lock for their bike.

 - Check on any medical papers that need to be completed – if your child requires medication at school (such as an inhaler) you’ll probably needed a signed permission slip from their doctor.
 And if they play sports, you may need a physical form completed before their first day of practice.

-- Get organized for those back to school mornings (don't forget the Breakfast Planner printable).
+- Get organized for those back to school mornings (don't forget the FREE Breakfast Planning printable).